 Duties and Responsibilities include:

-Bachelor's degree in Civil Engineering, Construction Engineering, or related field.3 years of relevant field engineering or site supervision experience (internship or co-op experience acceptable for entry-level).Engineer-in-Training (EIT) or progress toward Professional Engineer (PE) license preferred.Other Requirements:Valid driver's license and ability to travel to project sites.Willingness to work outdoors in varying conditions.GPSI is an equal opportunity employer and value diversity at our company.
+Bachelor's degree in Electrical Engineering or a closely related field is required and with at least five (5) years of experience in electrical design and engineering.Engineer-in-Training (EIT) or progress toward Professional Engineer (PE) license preferred.Ability to obtain access to U.S. Government Installations through the Defense Biometric Identification System (DBIDS)Other Requirements:Valid driver's license and ability to travel to project sites.Willingness to work outdoors in varying conditions.GPSI is an equal opportunity employer and value diversity at our company.
 We do not discriminate on the basis of race, religion, color, national origin, gender, sexual orientation, age, marital status, veteran status, or disability status.